ostinelli/syn/README.md

 	Error = pid_already_in_group
 ```

-To remove a process from a PG:
+To remove a process from a group:

 ```erlang
 syn:leave(Name, Pid) -> ok | {error, Error}.